Reviews You Can Rely On

 We found the Wire Peak 2.0 to be a competent descender with geometry appropriate for more than just the easy line.
 With a measured headtube angle of 64.5 degrees (in high setting) on its 562mm axle to crown fork, you'd expect the Ari to be fearless.
 While the e-bike-specific crown undoubtedly helps stiffen the front end, the 32mm stanchions of the Recon Silver RL 150mm fork don't exude confidence.
 The bike rips corners and holds its momentum well, while its modern geometry pays dividends on the descents and encourages you to push it a bit.
 While the bike felt versatile and surprisingly agile on the way down, the fork left us feeling a bit more timid than we would have liked.
 The bike's mass and geometry could benefit from a stiffer front end that you can find on the higher-spec Wire Peaks.
 While the fork certainly felt under-gunned, the bike lost elevation quickly and generally elicited smiles from our testers.
 Ari undoubtedly had to make some compromises to get a bike with these capabilities to our door for this price but those without much suspension experience will enjoy the balanced and stable feel.
 The TRP 4-piston brakes give the bike powerful deceleration and come to the rescue when the bike feels overwhelmed.

-The Wire Peak 2.0 has 145mm of rear travel, and this Comp model has a 150mm fork.
-According to Ari, the differences in geometry between bikes with the 150mm Recon Silver fork (562 axle to crown) and the bikes with 160mm forks at sag were so minimal it didn't justify a different geometry chart.
-That may be the case, but we measured the Wire Peak's headtube angle at 64 degrees with the 569mm axle to crown of the RockShox Recon with the bike in the Short setting and 64.5 degrees in the Long setting.
+The Wire Peak 2.0 features 145mm of rear travel, and this Comp model is equipped with a 150mm fork.
+According to Ari, the differences in geometry between bikes with the 150mm Recon Silver fork (562 axle to crown) and the bikes with 160mm forks at sag were so minimal that it didn't justify a different geometry chart.
+That may be the case, but we measured the Wire Peak's headtube angle at 64 degrees with a 569mm axle-to-crown measurement of the RockShox Recon, using the bike in the Short setting, and 64.5 degrees in the Long setting.
 This is slacker than the geometry chart would lead you to believe.
 Ari has the headtube angle listed at 65/66 in those respective settings, and a slightly longer (160mm) fork would relax those numbers even further.

 The Wire Peak feels quite capable on flowy trails like this one.